synfig/synfig-docs/source/quick_start/creating_shapes.rst

 #.
 Press the ``Create`` button at the bottom of the Tool Options Panel
    (it's the icon that looks like a gear).

-For now, just go ahead and switch to the `Transform Tool <Transform_Tool>`__, because we are done with the Spline Tool.
+For now, just go ahead and switch to the |Transform_Tool|, because we are done with the Spline Tool.

 .. figure:: creating_shapes_dat/Creating-shapes-3-bline-region-outline.png
    :alt: Creating-shapes-3-bline-region-outline.png

+.. _creating_shapes  Editing Splines:

 Editing Splines
 ---------------